xoomsday/ler/README.md

 The Local Epub Reader (ler) is a minimalist Progressive Web App (PWA) designed for a simple, offline-first, and privacy-focused reading experience.
-It allows users to upload and read their EPUB books directly in the browser without needing any server-side processing or complex software installation.
+It allows users to upload and read their EPUB and CBZ books directly in the browser without needing any server-side processing or complex software installation.

 The core philosophy is to keep the application simple, using vanilla JavaScript, HTML, and CSS, and to avoid reliance on heavy frameworks.